grinlemon/CLD_Workshop/DOC.md

 ## Put autoscaling in place

-To put autoscalling in place you will have to run these two commandes that will create an hpa autoscalling :
+To put autoscalling in place you will have to run this command that will create an hpa autoscalling :

-(HPA: Adjusts the number of pod replicas based on metrics like CPU or memory usage)
+HPA: Adjusts the number of pod replicas based on metrics like CPU or memory usage, we have also specified that during a scale up or a scale down as soon as the stabilisation waiting period is reached, the HPA reviews the conditions every few seconds to apply the pod augmentation or reduction policy.

 ```shell
 kubectl apply -f frontend-autoscale.yaml